AreTaj/sd-land-use-rag/README.md

 *   **Significance**: This step transformed the model from a grammar-aware encoder into a specialized dense retriever, increasing the retrieval Hit Rate from **8%** to **72%**.

 ### Stage 8: Synthetic Evaluation Data Generation
 Implemented a high-fidelity data generation pipeline using **Ollama** and the **Phi-4 Mini** model.
-Total of 50 complex, user-centric queries were synthetically generated and mapped to substantive (>150 char) legal document chunks to establish a "Ground Truth" for benchmarking.
+A total of 50 complex, user-centric queries were synthetically generated and mapped to substantive (>150 char) legal document chunks to establish a Ground Truth dataset for benchmarking.
-*   **Framework**: Native Google Colab execution with local un-throttled inference.
+*   **Framework**: Native Google Colab execution with local unthrottled inference.

 ### Stage 9: Comparative Retrieval Benchmarking
 Conducted a rigorous statistical evaluation of three distinct retrieval architectures against the synthetic ground truth: